← Back to ResourcesBreed Guides

 Five most common cuts:

-Most Calgary pet owners rotate between puppy cut and teddy bear cut — they're manageable for owners and look good for 4–6 weeks between professional grooming sessions.
+Most Calgary pet owners rotate between puppy cut and teddy bear cut.
+They're manageable for owners and look good for 4–6 weeks between professional grooming sessions.
+Show-coat top knots remain the AKC and American Shih Tzu Club standard look in the ring.

 How often does a Shih Tzu need professional grooming?

 Every 4–8 weeks depending on coat length.
-Calgary professional grooming costs: $60–$95 for full groom (bath, blow-dry, cut, nail trim, ear cleaning, sanitary trim).
-Add $10–$20 for de-matting if needed.
+A full groom in Calgary typically includes bath, blow-dry, cut, nail trim, ear cleaning, and sanitary trim.
+A de-matting surcharge applies if mats are present at intake.

-- Mobile groomers: $90–$130 — come to your home, ideal for senior or anxious dogs
+• Mobile groomers: the upper tier.
+They come to your Calgary address; ideal for senior or anxious dogs and apartment buildings where elevator-and-leash logistics get tricky

-Most owners do bath + face/sanitary trims at home between professional grooming to extend the interval.
-Build a relationship with one groomer over time — they catch skin issues, eye infections, and mat problems early.
+Get a quote at booking; rates vary by coat condition, weight, and add-ons.
+Most owners do bath plus face and sanitary trims at home between professional grooming to extend the interval.
+Build a relationship with one groomer over time.
+They catch skin issues, eye infections, and mat problems early.
+If you live near Nose Hill, Bowness, Inglewood, or Fish Creek, a 10-minute drive radius usually surfaces 3 to 5 suitable salons.

 How do I do a Shih Tzu top knot?